p1atdev/sd-danbooru-tags-upsampler/README.md

 It's useful for people who don't want think about long prompt or want to see **diverse**, **natural** and **high quality** images without any thinking.

+## Upsates

+- 2024/2/25: v0.1.1 has been released.
+Handling of seeds, escaping processing of brackets and many bugs are fixed.
+- 2024/2/23: First version v0.1.0 has been released.

 ## Usage

 <img src="./images/screenshot-1.jpg" width="540px" alt="Scrennshot of this extension" />